Markahofmeister/Markahofmeister/README.md

 - 👋 Hi, I’m @Markahofmeister
-- 👀 I’m interested in Robotics, Cyber-physical Systems, & user-centric product design.
+- 👀 I’m interested in Cyber-Physical Systems, PCB Design, embedded C
-- 🌱 I’m currently learning PCB design, analog circuits, C++
 - 💞️ I’m looking to collaborate on autonomous systems, PCB design, and electronic design projects
 - 📫 How to reach me:
 -     716-261-0079